The call came one morning in the spring of 2013. The cemetery was a mess.

 Invasives might outcompete native species, causing the natives to decline.
 Or the invasive species could damage crops and natural areas, such as woodlands.
 Invasive insects might kill trees, leaving a forest more likely to burn.
 One 2005 study estimated that invasive species cause $120 billion in U.S. damage each year.

 Pigs are not native to North America.
-Spanish settlers who colonized Florida in the 14th and 15th centuries brought along swine.
+Spanish settlers who colonized Florida in the 16th century brought along swine.
 For the first couple hundred years, populations of these animals stayed small and contained.
 They rarely roamed beyond the Florida panhandle.

 Then hunters became interested in wild pigs toward the end of the 20th century and everything changed.